quicwg/base-drafts/draft-ietf-quic-transport.md

 controllers.
 However, limiting the number and size of buffered packets might be needed to prevent exposure to denial of service.

-For clients, all packets that cannot be associated with a connection MUST be discarded.
+For clients, all packets that cannot be associated with an existing connection MUST be discarded.
 Discarded packets MAY be logged for diagnostic or security purposes.

 For servers, packets that aren't associated with a connection potentially create a new connection.
-However, only packets that use the long packet header and packets that meet the minimum size defined for the protocol version can be initial packets.
-A server MUST discard packets that use the short header form, or packets that are smaller than the smallest minimum size for any version that the server supports.
+However, only packets that use the long packet header and that are at least the minimum size defined for the protocol version can be initial packets.
+A server MUST discard packets that cannot be associated with a connection if they use the short header form, or they are smaller than the smallest minimum size for any version that the server supports.

 This version of QUIC defines a minimum size for initial packets of 1200 octets.
-Versions of QUIC that define smaller minimum initial packet sizes need to be aware that initial packets will be discarded by servers that only support versions with larger minimums.
+Versions of QUIC that define smaller minimum initial packet sizes need to be aware that initial packets will be discarded without action by servers that only support versions with larger minimums.
 Clients that support multiple QUIC versions can avoid this problem by ensuring that they increase the size of their initial packets to the largest minimum size across all of the QUIC versions they support.
+Servers need to recognize initial packets that are the minimum size of all QUIC versions they support.

 ## Version Negotiation {#version-negotiation}